gonzales-node/wardenprotocol/docs/docs/learn/keychains/Keychain Onboarding.md

 	-  	Admin intent: Find the intent you want to have applied to the keychain.
 For default policies, add 0.

 	-  	Key Request Fee: Indicates how much a key creation should cost the requester.
-Indicated in uward.
+Indicated in award.

 	-  	Signature Request Fee: Indicates how much a signature request cost the requester.
-Indicated in uWARD
+Indicated in award

 4. A new keychain object is created on-chain with its own dedicated keychain address.